v-iashin/video_features/docs/models/resnet.md

   <img src="../../_assets/resnet.png" width="300" />
 </figure>

-The [ResNet-50](https://arxiv.org/abs/1512.03385) features are extracted at each frame of the provided video.
-The ResNet-50 is pre-trained on the 1k ImageNet dataset.
+The [ResNet](https://arxiv.org/abs/1512.03385) features are extracted at each frame of the provided video.
+The ResNet is pre-trained on the 1k ImageNet dataset.
 We extract features from the pre-classification layer.
 The implementation is based on the [torchvision models](https://pytorch.org/docs/1.6.0/torchvision/models.html#classification).
 The extracted features are going to be of size `num_frames x 2048`.
 We additionally output timesteps in ms for each feature and fps of the video.
 We use the standard set of augmentations.

 ---

-## Set up the Environment for ResNet-50
+## Set up the Environment for ResNet
 Setup `conda` environment.
 Requirements are in file `conda_env_torch_zoo.yml`
 ```bash
 # it will create a new conda environment called 'torch_zoo' on your machine